serverless/blog/posts/2017-09-14-serverless-v1.22.0.md

 The `deploy function` command is an easy and fast way to update the functions code without the need to go through a full `serverless deploy`. `deploy function` will push the functions code directly into the Lamdba function making it way faster than a CloudFormation stack update.

 From now on `deploy function` will also update the functions configuration.
-So making quick changes to your functions behavior is even easier.
+So making quick changes to your functions settings is even easier.

 **Note:** Remember that doing a `deploy function` will put your Stack into an inconsistent state since the function and its configuration is different than the one which is described via CloudFormation.
 A subsequent `serverless deploy` will overwrite this state completely.